grozadanut/server-infrastructure/ansible/README.md

 Database:
 - `flexbiz_password` - postgresql password for the user: flexbiz.
 Used to connect to the host postgres database from docker containers
+- `zitadel_user` - postgresql user for the auth database
+- `zitadel_password` - postgresql password for the auth database
 - `colibri_stat_db_user` - for COLIBRI tenant, database user
 - `colibri_stat_db_password` - for COLIBRI tenant, database password
 Data: